bvergara87/blueprint-takehome/README.md

 ## How would I deploy this as a true production app on the platform of my choice?

 Despite my preference for serverless, I would choose a more traditional stack with React on the frontend, and Nest.js for the backend for scale.
 Presumably, we would be working with hundreds of thousands of patients and providers, each with the potential to generate a large amount of data (Survey data, activity data, Personal Identifiable Information, etc).

 Given that, I would choose a more traditional stack with a containerized approach to ensure scalability and maintainability.
-Also I encountered typing and deployment issues with Next.js and Vercel with Jest and testing the API endpoints, something that wouldn't be an issue with a more traditional framework.

 To deploy this as a true production app at enterprise scale, I would choose a cloud platform like AWS or Google Cloud Platform.